UP govt cancels police constable recruitment exam held on Feb 17-18 | Education

 - India

-The Uttar Pradesh government on Saturday announced the cancellation of the recently held examination to recruit police constables in the state.
+The Uttar Pradesh government on Saturday cancelled the recently held police constable recruitment examination following allegations of question paper leak and ordered a re-test within six months.

+The state government also announced a probe into the allegations by the Special Task Force (STF).

+More than 48 lakh candidates appeared in the examination conducted on February 17 and 18 across the state.
-In a post on 'X', Chief Minister Yogi Adityanath said orders have been issued to re-conduct the exam within six months.

-''There can be no compromise with the sanctity of examinations.
+In a post in Hindi on 'X', Chief Minister Yogi Adityanath said, ''There can be no compromise with the sanctity of examinations.
 Those who toy with the hard work of youngsters will not be spared under any circumstances.
-Strictest action is certain to be taken against such unruly elements,'' he said in Hindi.
+Strictest action is certain to be taken against such unruly elements.''
+More than 240 people were arrested and detained by police across Uttar Pradesh for allegedly adopting or planning to use unfair means in the recruitment exam.

+Accouncing the decision, the state home department said, ''On the basis of the information and facts pertaining to police recruitment examination held on February 17 and February 18, the government, while keeping in mind the highest standards of sanctity and transparency, has decided to cancel the examination.'' ''The government has directed the recruitment board to register an FIR at the level where laxity has been committed and ensure further action.
+The government has decided to get the matter probed by the STF.
+Directions have also been issued to take strictest action against the guilty persons and organisation,'' it said in a statement.

+According to the statement, a re-examination will be conducted within six months and UPSRTC buses will ferry candidates to the centres for free.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)